-James "Jim" Ladd retired from Deloitte, an international accounting and consulting firm, after a 28-year career during which he served as managing partner of the Seattle and Tokyo offices and of firmwide human resources.
-After retiring from Deloitte, Ladd held C-level positions with EnCompass Globalization Inc. (a Japanese-owned software localization company), Bsquare Corporation (a publicly-traded software engineering company), City University of Seattle, and the Institute for Systems Biology (a biomedical research institute), finally retiring from full time employment in 2013.
+Jim retired from Deloitte, an international accounting and consulting firm, after a 28-year career during which he served as managing partner of the Seattle and Tokyo offices and of firmwide human resources.
+Since retiring from Deloitte, Jim has held positions as CEO of EnCompass Globalization Inc. (a Japanese-owned software localization company), Senior VP of Bsquare Corporation (a NASDAQ-listed software engineering company), Executive VP of City University of Seattle, and Senior VP of the Institute for Systems Biology (a biomedical research institute), before retiring again.

-Ladd has been active on corporate, professional and community boards throughout his career.
-He currently serves as a board member of the Washington State Board of Accountancy and the National Association of State Boards of Accountancy.
-In the recent past he served as board chair of Seattle Children’s Hospital and the Washington Society of CPAS and as a board member of Emeritus Corporation (a public company) and as lead director of Sparling Inc. (a privately-owned company).
+Jim has been active on corporate, professional and community boards throughout his career.
+In the recent past he served as board chair of Seattle Children’s Hospital and the Washington Society of CPAS, as the lead independent director of Sparling Inc. (a privately-owned multistate electrical engineering firm), and as a board member of Emeritus Corporation (a New York Stock Exchange company) and the Washington State Board of Accountancy.
 He also has served as a board member and treasurer of United Way of King County and The Seattle Foundation, among others.

-He is a graduate of Duke University and is a CPA.
+He is a graduate of Duke University and a CPA.

 Linda Mahaffey, Trustee